Pragya1231/quiet-hours/README.md

 Checks for blocks starting in the next 10 minutes.

-Sends reminder emails without overlapping for a user(check spam folder if not received).
+Sends reminder emails without overlapping for a user (check spam folder if not received).

+Logout, Edit, and Delete features are implemented in the dashboard for better user management.

 # Environment Variables: